 With a smart garage door controller you can monitor your garage with video and audio, grant one-time garage access for package deliveries and know if your garage door is open or closed even when you are not home.
 We definitely recommend two-factor authentication for this type of device.
 And did we mention a strong password?

-Least vulnerable rooms in your smart home
+Least vulnerable devices in rooms in your smart home

 These nine connected rooms are deemed less prone to potential hacking.
 With a few exceptions noted below, most of the smart amenities in these rooms are designed to simply make an action more convenient or keep track of data.